sebastian946/playwright_2_practice/README.md

 - The project can run tests in different browsers such as Firefox, Chromium, and WebKit.

 - The project is set to retry failed test cases up to two times.

+- The project currently has pipelines that run the automation and generate test result reports.